xi/django-bs/README.md

 Usage
 -----

-The following template tags are included in the `bootstrap4` library:
+The following template tags are included in the `bootstrap` library:

 -   `bootstrap_field {boundfield}` - Render a single field.
 -   `bootstrap_form {form}` - Render errors and all fields for a form.
 The